 “It was so lovely to receive my pregnancy after loss bag through the post.
 It had some self-care goodies as well as really helpful resources such as pregnancy after loss podcasts and reading material which I’ll definitely be looking at.
-Early pregnancy after miscarrying is a nervous time but the MISS bag came with everything I could need right now and I was so grateful to receive one.”
+Early pregnancy after miscarrying is a nervous time but the MISS bag came with everything I could need right now, I was so grateful to receive one.”

 We would like to encourage men to attend our support group, call our phone service and attend our events.
 We would like to ensure that men are supported after a miscarriage too as they have become a parent and lost their baby.
 Miscarriage is a taboo subject but we would like to encourage both male and females to open up about their experience.
-Keep a lookout on our social media for males only activities/events!’

 Although miscarriage is a loss for you both, it happened physically for a women.
 However men may be affected from an emotional point of view.
 Simply being there for your partner by listening and giving her a shoulder to cry on is often what most women want from their partners.
 We welcome men to attend our support groups, fundraising events and other MISS activities.

-when trying for a baby stops
+When trying for a baby stops…